savonet/liquidsoap/doc/content/multitrack.md

 In this case, `liquidsoap` assumes that the track with `audio` in their name are indeed audio track and the same goes for video tracks.

 Lastly, these naming conventions have no bearing for the `FFmpeg` encoder.
 At the FFmpeg encoder level, tracks are identified by an integer and stored in the order they are declared in the `%ffmpeg` encoder.
+This means that, once encoded and saved to a file, track names internal to liquidsoap are not saved by the FFmpeg encoder and, instead, when decoding the file, you will get `audio`, `audio_2`, `video` and etc.